riley-wilson/rw_blog/about.markdown

 ## Professional facts about me in chronological order

 - Interned at an e-learning company freshmen summer of college
 - Started an e-learning company in undergrad.
 It's extant and called [Arist](https://www.arist.co).
 - Graduated from UCLA in December 2021
-- Joined [Contrary](https://contrary.com/) as a Chief of Staff on their investment team soon after.
+- Joined [Contrary](https://contrary.com/) as a Chief of Staff on their investment team.

 ---